simoncblyth/opticks/notes/issues/cerenkov_debugging_and_matching.rst

 * trying G4Cerenkov_modifiedTest with FLOAT_TEST restricting the rejection sampling to float precision still gives poor chi2 comparing to cks : so the explanation is not all float/double

-* statistically comparing QCtxTest.cc:K against itself by flipping randoms u -> 1-u shows poor chi2
+* statistically comparing QSimTest.cc:K against itself by flipping randoms u -> 1-u shows poor chi2
   with similar type of disagreement "infinity wiggle pattern" to that between cks and qu with multiple 2nm bins below and then above in range 250-350 nm::